Zayed Khan (Bangladeshi actor)

 Mohammad Zahirul Haque, best known by his stage name as Zayed Khan, is a Bangladeshi film actor who has appeared in more than 25 films to date.
 He began his career in 2006 with the film Bhalobasha Bhalobasha.
-Since then he has appeared in the films Nagar Mastan opposite Pori Moni and Dabangg.
+Since then, he has appeared in the films Nagar Mastan opposite Pori Moni and Dabangg.
 He was cast in Antor Jala (2017) due to director Malek Afsary's preference for him as an actor.
 He was the former general secretary of Bangladesh Film Artistes Association, the organization of local film artists.

-Early life and education
+Early life, Family and education

 Md.
 Zahirul Haque was born on 3 January in Pirojpur, Bangladesh.

-His father is M. A. Haque and mother is Shahida Haque.
-His father died on 31 December 2020 and his mother died 27 December 2021.
+His father is M. A. Haque (died December 31, 2020), and his mother is Shahida Haque (died December 27, 2021).
 Shahida Haque was honored with the 'Ratnagurba' award.
+He is the youngest of 4 children.

-Haque studied from Dhaka City College.
+Haque studied at Dhaka City College.
 He used to live with his sister behind the Modhumita.
-After passing the Higher Secondary examination, he claims to have attended Dhaka University.
+After passing the Higher Secondary examination, he claims to have attended Dhaka University where he received a Bachelor's degree in 2002 and a Master's degree in 2003.

+He has been reported to have been related to singers Khalid Hasan Milu, Protic Hasan, Pritom Hasan and Nayma Alam Maha.
+Khalid Hasan Milu introduced him into the media industry since Zayed Khan has always wanted to be an actor.